 Clicky

-Nothing else like it and faster than you think – Driving 35mph in your car feels like nothing, but on the water it feels like you’re flying.
+Nothing else like it and faster than you think – Driving 35 mph in your car feels like nothing, but on the water it feels like you’re flying!
 You don’t have a cabin around you like in your car, and the water around you gives you a feeling you can’t get anywhere else.

-Servicing – To be honest, with the right tools, servicing them is not hard.
+Servicing – To be honest, with the right tools, servicing is not hard.
 But it is having the right tools and knowing how to do it is the hurdle to overcome.

 Riding Clubs and Trips – There are many riding clubs and trips to join so you don’t get bored.